Man in blue shirt smiles looking at laptop as he reclines on a couch

 Credit score

 Not to be confused with a credit history, a credit score is a three-digit number that reflects a consumer’s creditworthiness.
 Your credit score is calculated based on your credit history, and it can vary depending on which credit bureau you get your credit score from.
-This is because credit bureaus may use different credit scoring models and as noted above, may have different information they’re using to calculate your score.
+This is because each credit bureau may use a different credit scoring model, and as noted above, may use different information to calculate your score.
 Some credit scoring models are more widely used than others.
 For instance, 90% of top lenders use FICO® Credit Scores.1

 Why your credit history is important